 conflict (± resolution)—We all may wish for a nice day or an easy journey, but they provide no stories to tell.
 If instead you have a run-in with a co-worker or a fender-bender with another car, you have a story you will tell and tell again, shaping and re-shaping the narrative to express the meaning and effect the outcome you desire.
 (For example, the story you tell your partner about your fender-bender may change when you tell your insurance adjustor.)

-sequence or series of symbolic events or actions—Narratives may sequence events, actions, meetings, departures, even waiting.
-For the story to work, however, each event must have symbolic meaning.
+sequence or series of symbolic events or actions—Narratives sequence events, actions, meetings, departures, even waiting.
+For the story to work, however, each event must have symbolic meaning—every action must indicate a value or an effect.
 Thus a narrative is a code or progression of symbols.

-Characters may function as symbols—e.g., hero, villain, damsel, parent, helper.
-Such characters' functions may cross or combine.
+Settings, objects, or characters may function as symbols—e.g., hero, villain, damsel, parent, helper; farm, city, table, bedroom.
 Creative writers often attribute narrative to choices their characters make.
 Thus, characters may be the source of plot, and plot may occur through their agency.
 See Vladimir Prop, Morphology of the Folktale (1928).

-Symbols, like narratives, perform a number of functions: attracting or repelling the audience or protagonist, who may identify or dis-identify with this or that symbol.
-Or symbols may interact with other symbols to form complex webs of meaning that the audience or characters follow, believe in, or fight.
+Symbols, like narratives, perform a number of functions: positively or negatively affecting the audience or protagonist, who may identify or dis-identify with this or that symbol.
+Or symbols may interact with other symbols to form complex webs of meaning that the audience or characters follow, believe in, or resist.